 - Online application form.

-- A personal statement of up to 500 words.
+- A personal statement of approximately 500 words.

 - An estimate of your expected tuition and fee expenses.

 - Two reference letters.
 The letters must come from non-family members who knows you well - for example a teacher, instructor, professor, employer/work supervisor, scout leader, advisor to an extracurricular club, etc.

 - High school transcript issued by the school (for applicants from the United Kingdom or Commonwealth countries, A level, O level, GCSE, or BTEC results are also acceptable).